Behadd

 Behadd (English: Boundless) is a 2013 Pakistani drama film directed by Asim Raza, produced by Momina Duraid, and written by Umera Ahmad.
-The telefilm stars Fawad Khan, Nadia Jamil, Sajal Ali, Nadia Afgan, Adnan Siddiqui, Adnan Jaffar and Shamoon Abbasi in pivot roles.
+The telefilm stars Fawad Khan, Nadia Jamil, Sajal Ali in pivotal roles with Nadia Afgan, Adnan Siddiqui, Adnan Jaffar and Shamoon Abbasi.
 Behadd premiered on 23 February 2013 on Hum TV.
 It was also aired in India on Zindagi, premiering on 30 August 2014.

 Behadd reflects upon the relationship dynamics of a parent and a child, and shows how their love for one another becomes the cause of their heartache and reflects on selfless and selfish love.
 Behadd received a Hum Award for Best Television Film at 2nd Hum Awards.

 Plot

 The story revolves around Masooma, a.k.a.
 Mo (Nadia Jamil), a working woman and single mother who lives with her fifteen-year-old daughter Maha (Sajal Ali).
 After losing her husband in a road accident, Maha becomes Masooma's sole reason for existence; Maha grows into an introvert and is highly possessive of her mother.

 One day, Masooma bumps into her best friend's younger brother, Jamal Ahmad, a.k.a.
 Jo (Fawad Khan).
 Jamal is Masooma's childhood friend and a divorcee.
 He visits Masooma's house for dinner and gets along well with Maha.
 Masooma is surprised as Maha usually doesn't warm up quickly to people.
 Jo's sister, Poppy (Nausheen), asks Masooma to find a girl for Jo, as she thinks Jo is very young and should remarry.
 Masooma introduces Shaista (Hira Tareen) to Jo at lunch, where Jo behaves carelessly and shows no interest in the proposal.

 Jo starts spending a lot of time with Masooma and Maha, the latter warming up to him even more.
 Jo soon realises his love for Mo, and waits for the perfect moment to propose to Masooma, leaving her shocked.
 She refuses as she is a single mother five years older than him.
 Masooma also feels that Maha will never adjust to having a new father.
 However, Jo asks her to reconsider her decision as he genuinely loves and respects her and considers Maha, his daughter.
 Masooma's friend Shafaq (Nadia Afgan) makes her realise that she will never get a better husband than Jo.
 Shafaq assures her that Jo can be the father figure in Maha's life.